panel-attack/panel-attack/readme_characters.md

 ##### classic

 The default option if not specified.
 Also deprecated, please use per_chain style for new characters instead.
 	x2/3 plays "chain",
 	x4 plays "chain2",
 	x5 plays "chain_echo",
 	x6+ plays "chain2_echo"
 Due to backwards compatibility reason the classic system remains as the default.
 If you wish to use classic style chain sounds, you can use the per_chain system.
-Simply rename the classic system's "chain" as "chain2", "chain2" as "chain4", "chain_echo" as "chain5" and "chain2_echo" as "chain6".
+Simply rename the classic system's
+"chain" as "chain2",
+"chain2" as "chain4",
+"chain_echo" as "chain5"
+"chain2_echo" as "chain6"

 ##### per_chain